Our2020View/Our2020View.github.io/miscmods.md

 <img src="/assets/webcounter1.jpg"/>

 C'mon, is this really a mod?
-Well, officially it fits the definition - because I had to remove the rheostat knob in order to allow the new counter surface to lie flat and not cause the propane to start flowing:
+Well, officially it fits the definition - because, I had to remove the rheostat knob in order to allow the new counter surface to lie flat and not cause the propane to start flowing:

 <img src="/assets/webcounter2.jpg"/>